pindiespace/elefart-es5/README.md

 Elefart

-An elevator chase where blasts with gas keep you from reaching the top.
+Exploring HTML5 game design.
+Draft gameplay for an elevator chase where blasts with gas keep you from reaching the top.

 Programmed with:
 - HTML5 standards-based markup